The Green Button - Questions and Answers

 Only a company that meets these requirements can receive the Green Button.
 There is no such thing as an "EU free pass".

 The socalled "EU exemption" does not apply to the Green Button 2.0.
-According to this, companies must also prove compliance with social standards in the production step "cutting and sewing".
+According to this, companies must also prove compliance with social standards in the production step "cutting and sewing" in Europe.
 This means that even if production takes place in Europe, label-related requirements must be met for all covered areas: Manufacturing, wet processes, raw material extraction.
 This decision was made due to the increasing number of abuses in Eastern European supplier facilities.

 No. So if a garment carries the Green Button, then both the requirements for corporate due diligence processes and the presence of a recognised certification label, based on the label-related requirements, have been evaluated.
 In addition, only select fibres and materials may be used.
 Only if all requirements are met can individual products of the company be labelled with the Green Button certification label.

 Every three to five years, quality labels must undergo a revision process (according to ISEAL - Code of good practice).
 After the introduction of the Green Button in September 2019, the Green Button 2.0 is being introduced after three years, in August 2022.
 The new version can already be found at www.gruener-knopf.de/en.